mhmunem/COSC428-CV-Project/README.md

 2. **Open the Notebook**

-    Navigate to the project directory in the Jupyter Notebook interface and open `hsi-test-3d-cnn.ipynb`.
+    Navigate to the project directory in the find the Jupyter Notebook interface and open the `20250628MM-IP-HSI.ipynb`.

 3. **Execute the Notebook**

-    Run the notebook cells sequentially to train and evaluate the CNN model on the provided hyperspectral image data.
+    Run the notebook cells sequentially to train and evaluate the CNN models on the provided hyperspectral image data.

+---

 ## Notes